1964 split in the Communist Party of India: Kongka Pass incident

 As Ghosh returned to Delhi, he affirmed to the Indian press that in conversations with Chinese leaders in Peking the latter had committed to a peaceful resolution of the border issue.
 But a second border incident occurred at Kongka Pass (Ladakh) 20–21 October 1959 in which 9 Indian soldiers were killed during a confrontation with the Chinese military.
 The incident further exposed divisions within CPI.
 Dange made a statement condemning China, and stated unequivocal support to Nehru in "whatever [further] steps he takes to avert such incidents".
 Dange's statement was echoed by A.K.
 Gopalan (Deputy Leader of CPI in the Lok Sabha), Hirendranath Mukherjee (Deputy Leader of CPI in the Rajya Sabha) and Jharkhande Rai (Leader of CPI faction in the Uttar Pradesh Legislative Assembly) in expressing 'anger and outrage' over Chinese actions.
 The CPI unit in Poona condemned Chinese actions.
 On 23 October 1959 Hindustan Times reported discontent among CPI units in Trivandrum, Ahmedabad, Amritsar, Patiala, Delhi and Hardwar over the Chinese actions in the border conflict.

 Khrushchev expressed regret over the Ladakh incident and called for negotiations between India and China.
 Khruschev's statement emboldened the CPI rightists to call for revising the Calcutta CEC resolution and condemn the Chinese actions.

 The CPI Secretariat and CEC met in late October 1959, and resolved to accept the McMahon line as the Sino-Indian border.
-Notably Ghosh in had failed to convince the CPC to commit to de-escalating border tensions during his visit to Peking earlier the same month.
+Notably Ghosh in had failed to convince the CCP to commit to de-escalating border tensions during his visit to Peking earlier the same month.
 A CPI Secretariat statement was issued on 24 October 1959.
 The statement was somewhat milder that the public statement done by Dange, it labelled the Chinese action as 'unjustified' and expressed that CPI shared 'the feelings of deep resentment and indignation of the Indian people' regarding the 'heavy loss of life' in the incident.
 Within the Secretariat there had been two suggestions for amendments to the statement, but both were rejected - Z.A.
 Ahmed had called expressing stronger disapproval of Chinese action whilst Joshi had proposed highlighting the potential role of provocateurs and imperialist forces in aggravating the crisis.
 The 'internationalist' trend in the party was dissatisfied with acceptance of McMahon line as party policy.